 Isaac Crouch, Office & Finance Administrator

 Isaac joined the Foothills Conservancy staff in 2017.
 He grew up in Morganton and holds a Bachelor’s degree in Physics from Appalachian State University and a Master’s degree in Science Education from Michigan Technological University.
 His passions include science, music, and podcasts.
 He loves the community, is involved in various service-driven organizations, and feels privileged to have the opportunity to lend his talents to the important work Foothills Conservancy does.

-Brittany Watkins is an AmeriCorps Project Conserve member serving as the Volunteer Coordinator for Foothills Conservancy.
-She is responsible for volunteers and volunteer projects.
+Brittany began with Foothills Conservancy in September 2018 as an AmeriCorps Project Conserve member serving as the Volunteer Coordinator, responsible for volunteer projects.
+As Special Projects Coordinator, Brittany maintains the volunteer program and assists with outreach and stewardship.
 Brittany graduated from the University of North Carolina, Asheville with a BS in Literature & Environmental Science.
 Outside of school she has been involved in such environmental efforts as trail restoration, with the Vermont Youth Conservation Corp and educating children about healthy food options, at Asheville’s RAD Farmer’s Market.
 She is passionate about community engagement and loves encouraging others to explore the outdoors.
-She is very excited to be working with AmeriCorps and Foothills Conservancy to help develop a volunteer program that will serve to protect and sustain some of Western North Carolina’s beautiful landscapes.